sanity-io/sanity-plugin-async-list/README.md

 `loader` allows you to get data from any source and pass it as options to the input. `loader` takes a function with 1 optional argument: `secrets` which contains the values of the keys defined in `secrets.keys`

 ### secrets
+`secrets` allows you to specify what secrets should be fetched using `sanity-studio-secrets` and passed to the `loader function.

 ```ts
 asyncList({